Integrated Marketing Communication and Popular Culture

 Panel Proposals: Panel proposals may include up to five participants (not including a respondent).
 Please include one title page with a 500-word (maximum) abstract and rationale for the panel.
 Each presenter should include a title and 200-word abstract for his/her work.
 Send the panel proposals as attached files to IMC@uncw.edu.

-The University of North Carolina Wilmington is located in the southeastern region of North Carolina, near the historic district of Wilmington, four miles from the Cape Fear River and five miles west of Wrightsville Beach and the Atlantic Ocean.
-Affordable on-campus lodging will be available.
+The University of North Carolina Wilmington is located in the southeastern region of North Carolina, near historic downtown Wilmington, four miles from the Cape Fear River and five miles west of Wrightsville Beach and the Atlantic Ocean.
+Affordable lodging will be available.
 Conference events will include an opening reception, the keynote banquet, and a Saturday evening event.
 Registration information will be forthcoming on the conference website.

 For more information, contact: